 - Larger operations: Enterprise pricing makes sense when procurement, security review, integrations, and service terms matter as much as raw extraction cost.
 At that point, the contract structure matters more than the entry price.

-The buying mistake is anchoring on the advertised plan instead of the billing logic underneath it.
-If the meter does not match your real workflow, low entry pricing can turn into a high effective cost very quickly.
+If the meter does not match your workflow, low entry pricing turns into a high effective cost fast.

 The Hidden Fees That Change Total Cost

-The biggest mistake in an invoice OCR cost comparison is treating the advertised starting price as the full price.
-In practice, many teams discover that invoice OCR hidden costs sit outside the base plan: setup work, integration projects, support upgrades, minimum commitments, and workflow add-ons that only appear once procurement asks harder questions.
+The biggest mistake when comparing OCR vendors is treating the advertised starting price as the full price.
+In practice, invoice OCR hidden costs sit outside the base plan: setup work, integration projects, support upgrades, minimum commitments, and workflow add-ons that only appear once procurement asks harder questions.

 A low headline price can become expensive fast if the vendor charges separately for implementation fees, onboarding, or customer success involvement.
 That matters most when your team needs supplier-specific rules, approval routing logic, or a structured rollout across entities.
 Some vendors also price ERP integrations and accounting system connections as professional services rather than standard product features, so the real first-year spend includes connector work, testing, field mapping, and post-go-live fixes.